Updated: 4 days ago

-Like when you're, trying to communicate with people that have different cultures & languages, using their means of transportation, tasting their local flavours and discovering their cafés & restaurants, watching the local sports team or trying to understand the newspaper.
+Like when you're, trying to communicate with people that have different culture or language, using their means of transportation, tasting their local flavours, discovering their cafés & restaurants, watching the local sports team or trying to understand the local newspaper.

 With this in mind, connecting all the above with our beautiful city of Chania, we have created a handy guide of Chania Travellers’ Information; the ways to get around Chania & some local unwritten rules.

 We hope that people who are looking for something beyond being around a swimming pool drinking all inclusive beers & ouzo, will find this information useful.

 Let’s start with HOW TO GET AROUND IN CHANIA:

 - Taxi Terminals:

 You may find several terminals in Chania with plenty of taxis, so no worries.
 There might be some delays during the high season night time.
 The most popular taxi rides are priced on a board, just where the taxi terminal is.

 There is a small taxi station on the side of the Green public busses ( KTEL Chania )

 - Radio Taxi Companies: There are few with very good services and of course an extra service cost to cover.